pmohun/philmohun/_posts/2019-02-25-Books-I-Recommend.md

 updated: 2019-02-25 10:00
 ---

 Books that I go back to.
-I'm a voracious reader and enjoy sharing my favorites with others.
+I am a voracious reader and enjoy sharing my favorites with others.
 The following list are books that I would give to anyone.

 ## Science Fiction